lude-bri/.dotfiles/README.md

 Done!
 Should work perfectly right now.
 If this do not work, follow the manual: https://sw.kovidgoyal.net/kitty/binary/

 ## Neovim

-Finally, let's install neovim with this simple command
+It is supposed that neovim is already installed in this point, if not, run this simple command

 ```bash
 brew install neovim
 ```